Nachman of Breslov: Biography

-Move to Bratslav
+Moves to Bratslav and Uman

 In 1802, Nachman moved to the town of Bratslav, also known as "Breslov" and "Bracław".

 His move to the town of Breslov brought him into contact with Nathan Sternhartz, a 22-year-old Torah scholar in the nearby town of Nemirov.
 Sternhartz recorded all of Nachman's formal lessons as well as transcribing his work Likutey Moharan.
 After Nachman's death, Sternhartz recorded informal conversations he and other disciples had had with Nachman, whose works he published with his own commentaries on them.

 Nachman and his wife Sashia had six daughters and two sons.
-Two daughters died in infancy and the two sons both died within a year and a half of their births.
+Two daughters died in infancy, and the two sons both died within a year and a half of their births.
+Around the birth of his first son, Shlomo Efraim, in 1805, a messianic awakening occurred in the circle surrounding Nachman.
+He began to speak of the coming of the Messiah, who would embody both the Messiah son of David and the Messiah son of Joseph in a single figure (possibly alluding to his son, whose name includes both son of David and son of Joseph).
+In 1806, Shlomo Efraim died, an event that caused a major crisis among the Breslov Hasidim and led to a decline in messianic expectations.
 Their surviving children were Adil, Sarah, Miriam, and Chayah.
-Sashia died of tuberculosis in June 1807, and the next month Nachman became engaged to a woman named Trachtenberg.
+Sashia died of tuberculosis in June 1807, and the following month, Nachman became engaged to a woman named Trachtenberg.
 Right after the engagement, Nachman contracted tuberculosis.

-Move to Uman

-In 1810, after a fire destroyed Nachman's home, a group of maskilim (Jews belonging to the Jewish enlightenment movement) living in Uman invited him to live in their town, and provided housing for him as his illness worsened."
-Nachman died of tuberculosis at the age of 38 in the early autumn on the fourth day of Sukkot 1810, and was buried in the local Jewish cemetery.
+In 1810, after a fire destroyed Nachman's home, a group of maskilim (Jews belonging to the Jewish enlightenment movement) living in Uman invited him to live in their town and provided housing for him as his illness worsened.
+However, this was not the sole impetus for his relocation to Uman.
+In 1768, the Massacre of Uman took place, resulting in the brutal deaths of thousands of Jews, who were subsequently interred in a mass grave.
+Rabbi Nachman chose to move to this site with the intention of aiding in the spiritual redemption of the departed souls.
+As Arthur Green wrote: "Nachman [...] decided upon Uman as a home in order to work with the poor souls of those martyred Jews—and in order to be buried among them when his own time came to die".

-Depression
+Nachman died of tuberculosis at the age of 38 in the early autumn on the fourth day of Sukkot 1810 and was buried in the local Jewish cemetery.

-Based on the frequent fluctuations and changes in Nachman's mood, scholars have suggested that he suffered from severe depression and from bipolar disorder.
+Based on the frequent fluctuations and changes in Nachman's mood, scholars have suggested that he suffered from severe depression and from bipolar disorder., which has also been interpreted as a fight for more purity and holiness.
+Rabbi Nahman goes constantly higher and higher spiritually with ups-and-downs, and every single down is a new start to get higher compared to the precedent stage, and a difficult step to deal with before a new ascension.
+Some interpret it as a form of depression or bipolarity.